Dokkaebi27/Hospital-Analysis-Dashboard-Project/README.md

 # 🏥 Hospital Analysis Dashboard

 Welcome to the **Hospital Analysis Project** repository 🚀 <br>
-This repository contains the results of analysis of hospital data presented in an interactive form created using Power BI, MySQL and Excel. <br>
+This repository showcases a hospital data analysis project using MySQL for database management and Power BI for interactive visualization.
+The dashboard provides insights into patient profiles, doctor, information about hospital, and finance.

-📌 **Project Type**: End-to-End Data Analytics & Business Intelligence. <br>
+📌 **Project Type**: End-to-End Data Analytics & Business Intelligence.

 📌 **Tool Used**: Microsoft Power BI, MySQL and Excel.

 ---